All application materials not submitted with the online application should be sent to the following address:

 Seattle, WA 98122-1090

-If we receive supporting materials such as a recommendation or resume before receiving your application we will begin a preliminary file and match documents with your application when it arrives.
+If we receive supporting materials such as transcripts before receiving your application we will add them to your record to await the submission of your application.

+We can use unofficial copies of your transcripts for admission purposes which you can upload through the online application portal.
+If admitted you would have your first quarter of enrollment to provide us with official copies.
 To be considered official, transcripts must be received in a sealed envelope from the college or university.
 Transcripts may be delivered to our office via the applicant as long as it remains in its original unopened university envelope.
-We do also accept official electronic transcripts that are password protected.
+We do also accept official electronic transcripts sent directly from the institution or their service provider.

 Each program has its own unique admission requirements.
 Some programs require standardized test scores and others do not.
 Certain programs may also only require scores if your GPA falls below a certain number.
 For information on the admission requirements for a specific program, please see the graduate programs list and search for your program of interest.
 Please be aware that test scores are required from any applicant who does not have at least 2 years of graded coursework from which to calculate a GPA.
 Seattle University's GRE & TOEFL code is 4695, GMAT code is 5613 and MAT code is 2287.